RTeeen/Instructions-Markdown-/Ditto.md

 <br>
 <img src="./assets/Ditto/MarkdownInstructions9.png" alt="CMD_ADMIN" width="700px" /><br><br>

-5. Now you can copy anything you want, and when it goes to your clipboard, it also goes to ditto!
+5. Now you can copy anything you want, and when it goes to your clipboard, it also goes to Ditto!
 This is what it should look like after you copy some text, and then copy an image.

 <br>
 <img src="./assets/Ditto/MarkdownInstructions10.png" alt="CMD_ADMIN" width="700px" /><br><br>